Monthly seminars in London for graduates of our MA in Writing Poetry.

 A monthly seminar with Glyn Maxwell for graduates of our MA in Writing Poetry, featuring close reading, in-depth discussion and feedback on your poems-in-progress, as well as conversation around contemporary poetry and guidance on your next steps as a poet.

-This seminar is exclusively for graduates of our MA programme.
+This seminar is exclusively for pre-approved graduates of our MA programme.
 Do not book online if this does not apply to you.

 More information about how all our seminars work can be found on the Seminars Course Page.